PetrKryslUCSD/RunMultimaterialVibEP.jl/README.md

 ## Results

-Assuming as above that the parameter file was called  `"twoblocks.json"`, the following files will be produced:
+Assuming as above that the parameter file was called  `"twoblocks.json"`, the output is written in the Matlab format into `twoblocks.mat`.
+The following quantities are included:

 - Eigenvalues.
-The file   `twoblocks-eval.mat` holds the angular frequencies squared.
 - Eigenvectors.
-The files `twoblocks-evec1.mat` to `twoblocks-evecN.mat`, where N is the number of requested eigenvalues, hold the individual eigenvectors.
 - The surface panels.
-The surface mesh is recorded in the files `twoblocks-surface.mesh` (definition of the mesh properties),   `twoblocks-surface-conn.dat` (connectivity of the surface panels), `twoblocks-surface-xyz.dat` (coordinates of all the nodes in the mesh).
+The connectivity `conn` (connectivity of the surface panels), and the coordinates `X` (coordinates of all the nodes in the mesh).
-- Areas of the surface panels.
-The file `twoblocks-areas.mat` records the areas of the surface panels in the order in which the connectivity is given.
+- Areas of the surface panels in the order in which the connectivity is given.
-- Acoustic coupling matrix.
-The file `twoblocks-G.mat` stores the sparse matrix in three columns that define the vectors I, J, V that can be passed to the function that constructs a sparse matrix from a triple vectors.
+- Acoustic coupling sparse matrix.